Michael Pollan Explains Caffeine Cravings (And Why You Don't Have To Quit)

 On how caffeine keeps us alert

 We have a neurotransmitter called adenosine. ...
-Over the course of the day, levels of it rise and its job is to gradually make us tired — create what's called sleep pressure.
+Over the course of the day, levels of it rise, and its job is to gradually make us tired — create what's called sleep pressure.
 So, eventually, we turn out the lights and go to sleep, [and] there is a receptor that the adenosine fits into.
 And, as it turns out, caffeine fits into the same receptor — it gets there before the adenosine has a chance to.
 So it essentially blocks the action of that neurotransmitter — you never get the signal that you're tired.

 Eventually, though, the adenosine — it's not like it goes away.
-It keeps building up the level in your bloodstream, keeps building up, so that when the caffeine is finally metabolized and the receptors are available again.
-Voom!
-You get hit by a flood of adenosine and you get really tired.
+It keeps building up the level in your bloodstream, keeps building up, so that when the caffeine is finally metabolized and the receptors are available again — voom!
+You get hit by a flood of adenosine, and you get really tired.

 And what would you do then?
 Well, you'd have another cup of coffee and start the cycle all over again. ...
 That's what keeps us awake.
 That's the alertness of caffeine.
 But it does also act on some other network, such as the dopamine network, and that's part of what gives us the euphoria.

-Note: An earlier version of this story misspelled Roland Griffiths' last name as Griffeth.